 - Ensuring effective execution of pricing policies

 - Supporting course corrections in a dynamic marketplace

 Measuring the benefits

 - Measuring value & contribution of price analytics

-- Case studies illuminating businesses that leveraged price analytic programs to drive growth
+- Case studies highlighting businesses that leveraged pricing analytics programs to drive growth

 For a complete program schedule download the agenda.